chrisekelley/coconut/README.md

 language files in the 18n directory according to [locale](https://developer.chrome.com/webstore/i18n#localeTable).
 Portuguese is currently hardcoded; however, you can unset that in i18n/language_chooser.coffee.

+The language files are part of the docs couchapp in docs/forms/attachments.
+When you modify one of these files, the grunt task automatically updates the remote server.

 Use the following syntax in your coffee file:

     polyglot = new Polyglot()